gluecodes/gluecodes-glue-dom/README.md

   It's done by assigning a `prop` on tag props, then if one exists in `config.propEnhancers`, the prop is passed to: `config.propEnhancers[enhancerName](propValue) => ([reassignedProps])`
     - `propValue` A mixed value of a prop being assigned
-    - `enhancerName` A string identifying a propEnhancer which should match a prop name to be "enhanced"
+    - `enhancerName` A string identifying a propEnhancer which should match a prop name to be "emphasized"
     - `reassignedProps` An object to be merged into given tag props

 createVirtualDomEnhancer()